emmanuelkamala/moments_social_app/README.md

-# Project: Building an API
+# Project: Building a social app

-In this project, I will be building an API using NodeJS and Express.
-It's just a simple API with data of names of different people with their ages.
+In this project, I will be building a social app where a user can create posts, upload images, a user can like and comment on someone's post.
+There won't be any authentication, so it will be an open social app.

 ![screenshot](./images/homepage.png)<br />